zw627/helsinki-journey-planner/README.md

-# helsinki-city-departure
+# helsinki-journey-planner

-An app that provides real-time departure information for public transport in Helsinki.
+An app that provides real-time itinerary information for the public transport in Helsinki.